-In May 2026, fluxART collaborated with NSF NCAR on a special public engagement event at the Mesa Lab in Boulder, Colorado, engaging both scientific and public audiences .
+In May 2026, fluxART collaborated with NSF NCAR EdEC on a special public event at the Mesa Lab in Boulder, Colorado, engaging both scientific and public audiences .

-As part of her NSF NCAR Faculty Fellowship, Maoya Bassiouni spoke in NCAR’s Explorer Lecture Series alongside artists Julia Oldham and Mallery Quetawki.
-Together, they shared how creative practice can deepen our relationship with ecosystem processes represented in NCAR’s Community Earth System Model.
-The event introduced audiences to FLUXNET’s global network of measurements of energy, water, and carbon fluxes, data that underpin climate modeling at NSF NCAR while also offering a creative invitation to feel and experience these same processes through art.
+As part of her NSF NCAR Faculty Fellowship, Maoya Bassiouni spoke in NSF NCAR’s Explorer Lecture Series alongside artists Julia Oldham and Mallery Quetawki.
+Together, they shared how creative practice can deepen our relationship with terrestrial ecosystem processes represented in NSF NCAR’s Community Earth System Model.
+The event introduced audiences to FLUXNET’s global network of land-atmosphere exchange observations, data that underpin water and carbon cycle modeling and research at NSF NCAR, while also offering a creative invitation to reflect on and experience these same processes through art.

 Exhibition at NCAR Mesa Laboratory